IanMitc/JavaDemo/src/com/thevarungupta/Day14/readme.txt

 # Spread Opeartor
 Es6 provides a new opeartor called spread opeartor that consist of three dots(...) the spread opeartor allows you to spread out elements of an iterable object such as an array, map, set etc

+# Destructing
+it allow us to destructure properties of an object or elements of an array into individual variables

+# for..of loop
+ES6 introduced a new construct for..of that creates a loop that iterate over iterable objects

+# template literals
+Prior to ES6 you use single quotes or double quotes to wrap a string leteral and string jave very limited functionality

+in ES6 you can create template literal by wrapping you text backticks
+- A multline string
+- String formatting
+- html eascaping

+# Array function
+ES6 arrow functions provide you with an alternative way to write shorter syntex compare to the function expression

+# map function
+map() method create a new array with the result of calling a function for every array element